 Transfer students will satisfy all required placement assessment activities before they register for their third quarter

-Appendix N – Student Service Campus Procedure
+Appendix M – Student Service Campus Procedure

 Relates to CWU 501-20(46)

 Student Service Campus

 Students who would like to change their service campus must complete a campus change request form.
 Any change involving the Ellensburg campus must be approved and processed by office of the registrar.
 All other changes may be approved and processed by university center or online advising staff as appropriate.